 The answer we give to this question depends a lot on how we conceptualise Applied Linguistics (language teaching is a less controversial term to define).
 In an older post, I drew on Brumfit’s (1995) definition to describe the discipline as the theoretical or empirical investigation of any issue in which language is a central issue, and I also emphasised that applied linguistics work must fulfil four criteria: (a) the centrality of language; (b) real-world relevance; (c) an empirical focus; and (d) a theoretical grounding.
 This is a fairly conservative definition, but it serves to keep applied linguistics tethered to linguistics, while placing some of the more ‘autonomous’ applied linguistics scholarship under a less linguistics-driven conceptualisation of ‘language education’.

 This conceptualisation poses a problem when thinking about how the two fields relate.
 One might choose to view them as somewhat similar but distinct domains of inquiry.
 This seems to be the perspective taken by the reviewer I mentioned at the beginning of the post, who argued that our book “is about TESOL […] but it is NOT a book about Applied Linguistics” (original emphasis).
-Another trace of this perspective can be found in the organisational structure of some universities.
+Another trace of this perspective can be found in the organisational structure of some universities especially in Continental Europe.
 For example, at the University of Graz, where I once taught, a rigid distinction was made between Applied Linguistics and what they called Fachdidaktik, or ELT, which were served by different organisational entities within the Department of English Studies.

 Sometimes the distinction between Applied Linguistics and language teaching is framed as a theory-practice divide.
 In this perspective, Applied Linguistics provides the theoretical backdrop for the more practical activity that takes place in the language classroom.
 This is a somewhat problematic perspective for two reasons: Firstly, as I argued above, the knowledge base of language education only partially overlaps with that of Applied Linguistics.
 Moreover, such a perspective seems to blur the distinction between Theoretical and Applied Linguistics, because what distinguishes the latter must be its real-world, practical relevance.

 Yet another way to view the relationship between language education and Applied Linguistics is to frame it as a science-art distinction.
 Such a view emphasises the systematic nature of one discipline (Applied Linguistics) as opposed to the ad hoc, situationally-defined nature of the other (language teaching).
-It also makes much of the role of the individual-who-teaches, as opposed to the impersonal nature of scientific inquiry.
+It also makes much of the role of the individual-who-teaches, as opposed to the supposedly impersonal nature of scientific inquiry.
 Lastly, it draws attention to the differences between the goal- and resource-driven teaching culture and the question-driven culture of science.
 Most of these binary distinctions are quite artificial, and they distort the work carried out in both areas.
 But more importantly, just like the theory-practice divide, the sharpened divide between Applied Linguistics and language teaching comes at the expense of the distinction between Theoretical and Applied Linguistics.

 There are advantages in thinking of language education as a hybrid entity, residing both inside and outside the borders of applied linguistics.Tweet